-The quantitative system comprises liquidity ratios prescribed by the FINMA circular 2015/02 "Liquidity risks - Banks".
+The quantitative system comprises liquidity ratios prescribed as well by the FINMA circular 2015/02 "Liquidity risks - Banks".
 In accordance with regulations, the Group calculates and reports the standardised liquidity coverage ratio (LCR) and net stable funding ratio (NSFR).

 The purpose of the LCR is to ensure liquidity over the short term by defining the necessary scope of liquid assets to settle liabilities during emergency liquidity conditions.
-The purpose of the NSFR is to maintain stable funding profile in relation to the compostion of the assets and the off-balance sheet items.
+The purpose of the NSFR is to maintain stable funding profile in relation to the composition of the assets and the off-balance sheet items.

-The LCR ratios at the Group level and at the Bank level for 2023, shown in this report, have been well above the minimum regulatory ratio of 100%, which has been required from 2019 onwards.
-The 2023 NSFR ratios for the Group and the Bank, shown in this report, have been above the minimum regulatory ratio of 100% (required from July 2021 onwards).
+The LCR ratios at the Group level and at the Bank level for 2024, shown in this report, have been well above the minimum regulatory ratio of 100%.
+The NSFR ratios for the Group and the Bank in 2024, shown in this report, have been above the minimum regulatory ratio of 100%.

-Additional information regarding an assessment of the Group's liquidity risk management is provided in the Annual Report 2023 in the section "Risk Management Report - ALM, market and liquidity risk".
+Additional information regarding the Group's liquidity risk management is provided in the Annual Report 2024 in the section "Risk Management Report - ALM, market and liquidity risk".